 The Voice is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Amos Goodall of the State College, Pennsylvania law firm Goodall & Yurchak, P.C.
+This installment was written by H. Amos Goodall, Jr., CELA of the State College, Pennsylvania law firm Goodall & Yurchak, P.C.
 His practice emphasizes estate planning and implementation for elders, persons with special needs and their families.
 A member of the Special Needs Alliance and of the National Academy of Elder Law Attorneys, Amos is also a Fellow of the American College of Trust and Estate Counsel

 How can families transfer and hold funds to be used to help a child with special needs while avoiding gift taxes or a reduction in their protection from estate taxes?
 How can parents provide a way for other family members to do so as well?

 Parents should consider creating “standalone” special needs trusts for their children with disabilities.
 This is an excellent idea for many reasons, including supplying an account for other relatives to contribute to for the child’s benefit.
 Without this, a well-meaning relative may simply name the child with disabilities as a beneficiary on a life insurance policy or in a will — either jeopardizing the child’s benefits or requiring the creation of a much more restrictive kind of trust.
 Also, grandparents often want to provide for all their grandchildren, and while a Section 529 education account may be appropriate for a child going to college, a special needs trust may be more appropriate for a child with disabilities